Lothrazar/OceanFloorControl/.github/ISSUE_TEMPLATE.md

+Minecraft Version:

+Forge Version:

-Minecraft version & Mod Version:
+Mod Version:

-Single player or Server:
+Single Player or Server:

-Describe problem (what you were doing / what happened):
+Describe problem (what you were doing; what happened; what should have happened):

-Crash log (if any):

-(If this is a suggestion and not a bug report, delete all this and just write your suggestion!)
+Log file link:

+Video/images/gifs (direct upload or link):